Discover an amazing outdoor classroom at Colorado's ''beach in the mountains!"

 Educational Entrance Fee Waiver

 School groups, and educational organizations whose primary purpose for visiting is education, may qualify for an educational entrance fee waiver.
 Please click on the link below to obtain the waiver request form.
 This waiver is for park entrance fees; Great Sand Dunes does not charge for programs.

-Please contact Education Coordinator Lindsey Pruett to request a program via email or phone(719) 378-6342.
+Please contact the park's Education Coordinator to request a program via email or phone(719) 378-6342.

 On-Site Field Trip Programs